lynnlangit/learning-quantum/README.md

 ## Quantum Programs by Example

+Shown below are screenshots from a couple of quantum programming environments.
+This is just a small subset of the available options.

-- The first sample shown below is from the IBM Quantum Composer examples.
+- The first example shown below is from the IBM Quantum Composer examples.
 It implements the `Grover-example`.
-- The second sample is from from D-Wave Systems cloud at https://cloud.dwavesys.com/ and is using VSCode as an IDE
+- The second example is from from D-Wave Systems cloud at https://cloud.dwavesys.com/ and is using VSCode as an IDE
-- Another example of a quantum program visualization tools is the `Quantum Playground` - http://www.quantumplayground.net/
+- Yet another example of a quantum program visualization tools is the `Quantum Playground` - http://www.quantumplayground.net/

 <img src="https://github.com/lynnlangit/learning-quantum/blob/main/images/grover.png" width=800>